mrichard/generator-marionette/README.md

 Create layouts
 ------------
-Create a Marionette Layout
+Create a Marionette Layout and link to an existing template at location templates/[template-location]

+    $ yo marionette:layout layout-name

+Or inherit from another layout

     $ yo marionette:layout layout-name --inherit layout-name

-You can link to an existent template at location templates/[template-location]

-    $ yo marionette:layout layout-name --inherit layout-name

 Or maybe you want to create both, Layout and template on one step

-    $ yo marionette:layout layout-name --inherit layout-name --create-all
+    $ yo marionette:layout layout-name --create-all

 Create controller
 ------------
 Create a Marionette Controller

+    $ yo marionette:controller controller-name

+Or inherit from another Controller

     $ yo marionette:controller controller-name --inherit controller-name